 Pine Point's middle school program honors adolescence by offering an exceptional environment for students who are eager to learn as they are challenged.
 It is designed to bridge our nurturing lower school program and the independent high school years ahead.
 Students are surrounded by peers who share their desire to strive academically and to learn ethically.

 Pine Point students want to push the limits and learn on their own while knowing they are safe and accepted as they struggle with challenges.
 The program's structure allows them to make mistakes and respond constructively to those moments of growth.
 Through that process of self-discovery we view our students as leaders and prepare them for success in that role.

-A Pine Point Middle School student stretches beyond his or her comfort zone to engage in new ways.
-Beyond our rigorous academic classes, all students complete courses each year in dance, music, studio art, world language, and physical education – including participation in two seasons on a sports team.
+A Pine Point Middle School student stretches beyond their comfort zone to engage in new ways.
+In addition to our rigorous academic classes, all students take courses in dance, music, studio art, world language, and physical education.
+Most students are three season athletes.
 Ninth grade students identify, develop, implement and present semester-long independent art projects, built on the foundation of skills and experiences from previous years.

-Overnight travel is part of the curricula in all grades, with the distance and duration of trips expanding as the students develop; from an environmental education program at the University of Rhode Island – Alton Jones, to Boston, Washington, D.C., and Hawai`i, the students focus on art, geography, history, and ecology.
+Overnight travel is part of the curriculum in all middle school grades, with the distance and duration of trips expanding as the students grow; from an environmental education program at URI's Alton Jones campus, to Boston, the White Mountains, and Hawaii, the students focus on art, geography, history, and ecology.

 A Pine Point Middle School student is proud to serve as a role model to our younger students.
 Throughout the year, middle school students work with lower school students on service learning projects, as academic learning partners, and as friends playing games.
-Our middle school students, as the ‘seniors’ in the student community, take their responsibility as a role model for others to heart because they remember the respect and awe they held for their older partners when they were young.
-They are able to develop, own, and act on that sense of responsibility because they are the leaders.
+Our middle school student are able to develop a strong sense of responsibility because they are the leaders.